Wolfgang WOESS

 On politics

-In February 2000, Austria's new government, a right wing coalition between Christian Democrats and the (so-called) Freedom Party had led the country into a tempest of national and international criticism and worldwide isolation.
+In February 2000, Austria's (at the time) new government, a right wing coalition between Christian Democrats and the (so-called) Freedom Party had led the country into a tempest of national and international criticism and worldwide isolation.
 This had a particular impact on the scientific comunity, whose work is based on international exchange and cultural openmindendness.
 This is why, after those events, I had included my personal considerations on Austrian politics in my scientific homepage.

 Back to table of contents.